cables-gl/cables_docs/md/5_1_permissions/1_patches/patches.md

 # Patches

-Patches on [cables.gl](https://cables.gl) cables.gl can be private, unlisted or public, pick one of the three for the level of permission and collaboration you deem appropriate.
+Patches on [cables.gl](https://cables.gl) can be private, unlisted or public, pick one of the three for the level of permission and collaboration you deem appropriate.
 We strongly encourage making your patch public to share your work with the community!

 ---